Closing date: 19 January 2015

 MusicPlus provides an excellent platform from which to build additional teaching.
 Soundhub is always developing other activities in schools and communities including small group tuition, out-of-school ensembles and other musical groups and would expect that teachers joining the MusicPlus programme are able to use it as a starting point for building up a diverse portfolio of activity.

-If you would like to apply now click below to complete an application form.
+If you would like to apply now to be considered for teaching please click below to complete an application form.

 We look forward to hearing from you.